AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 No, you cannot install or upgrade the operating systems of ECS instances on your own.
 ECS instances must use images provided by Alibaba Cloud, which you cannot add or upgrade on your own.
 However, you can perform the following operations:

 -   Replace system disks and select new operating systems.
 For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md).
--   Create ECS instances from custom images that are imported from local computers.
+-   Create ECS instances from custom images that are imported from computers.
 For information about how to import an image, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md).
 For more information about how to create ECS instances from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
 -   Patch operating systems.

 ## Do operating systems have graphical interfaces?